ibm-cloud-docs/Registry/registry_overview.md

 You can target the global registry by running the [`ibmcloud cr region-set`](/docs/Registry?topic=Registry-containerregcli#bx_cr_region_set) command.

-1. To target the global registry, run the following command.
+1. To target the global registry (`icr.io`), run the following command.

     ```txt
     ibmcloud cr region-set global